![]() |

 lonely wildness for companionship in captivity (Parrots are social birds).

-The PUERTO RICAN AMAZON has been seen during 11 FONT tours since 1990.
+The Puerto Rican Amazon has been seen during 11 FONT tours since 1990.
 The most

 seen were 12 individuals in March 1996.
-The most-recent sighting, prior to March 2004, was in
+Prior to March 2004, our most-recent

 March 2000.

-The PUERTO RICAN AMAZON has come close to following the fate of the amazon
+The Puerto Rican Amazon has come close to following the fate of the amazon

 parrots that once were in Guadeloupe and Martinique, and the macaws that were in